Agentnumber47/CLISU/README.md

 # Using CLISU
 Using CLISU is easy.

-There are two ways to launch the program: directly or with terminal prompts.
-Both ways involve the command-line.
+There are three methods to launch the program: directly, with terminal prompts or using a profile.
+All methods involve the command-line.
 If this is your first time, quickly look at the CLI section below before continuing.

 Using the '-h' or '--help' flags will launch the help.

+NOTE: CLISU is still being developed.
+While chance for error is currently very low, please use at your own discretion.

 ## Running Directly
 If you just want to point the program to the desired locations and let it work, use the '-r' or '--run' flag, including the FROM directory, then the TO directory.